avito-tech/Konveyor/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 [![Build](https://jitpack.io/v/avito-tech/Konveyor.svg)](https://jitpack.io/#avito-tech/Konveyor)

-**Konveyor** is a tiny library which intends to battle `RecyclerView.Adapter` Hell, by introducing "Composition over inheritance" approach when dealing with RecyclerView adapters.
-While making your Adapter related logic testable by providing abstraction layer over its logic, it'll make you forget all of the ViewType hassle all together.
+**Konveyor** is a tiny library which intends to battle `RecyclerView.Adapter` Hell by introducing "Composition over inheritance" approach when dealing with RecyclerView adapters.
+While making your Adapter related logic testable by providing abstraction layer over its logic, it will make you forget all of the ViewType hassle all together.

 # Contents